 Our evaluation tool provides a quick and simple way to test the compression on your files.
 If you haven't already, you can download the evaluation tool here.

-Please note the evaluation tool uses FFmpeg for audio editing and the source code can be downloaded here.
+Please note the evaluation tool uses FFmpeg for audio editing Download the FFmpeg source code.

 When you run the evaluation tool you will be asked to provide a folder where your files can be found, like this: